ANOPHELES RECORDS HAS AVAILABLE ALBUMS

 Anopheles 010 – Todd Tamanend Clark – Nova Psychedelia (1975-1985) 2CD

-“Outside of his native Pennsylvania-West Virginia stomping grounds, Todd Tamanend Clark remains one of the least known North American underground artists in the “lost music” DIY field of his era, considering he has collaborated with and shared time with many of his peers over the years (Cheetah Chrome, Allen Ravenstine, Stiv Bators), as well as progenitors (Dorothy Moskowitz of United States of America, Robert Moog, William Burroughs), his significant body of recorded (and printed) work was always made in small runs and has remained elusive and highly collectible to this day.
+“Based in his native Pennsylvania-West Virginia-Ohio stomping grounds (as well as for a few years in San Francisco), Todd Tamanend Clark is an iconoclastic poet, composer and multi-instrumentalist, who culturally facilitated the transition from psychedelia to cyberpunk.
+He has collaborated with, and shared time with, many of his peers over the years (Cheetah Chrome, Allen Ravenstine, Stiv Bators), as well as his progenitors (Dorothy Moskowitz of United States of America, Robert Moog, William Burroughs) — his significant body of recorded (and printed) work was made in small runs, and has remained elusive and highly collectible to this day.

 This 2CD set collects all of his released vinyl recordings from 1975-1985, including those issued as The Stars (1975 45 rpm and eight-track cartridge material), The Eyes (‘New Gods: Aardvark Thru Zymurgy’ LP from 1977), Todd Clark Group (‘We’re Not Safe!’
 LP from ’79), and Todd Clark (‘Into the Vision’ LP from ’84, plus two 45s released in the first half of the ’80s).